-Denver Wealth Management is a financial advisor firm based in Greenwood Village, Colorado, a suburb of Denver, with just over $73 billion in assets under management.
-The firm’s clients are mostly individuals and high-net-worth individuals, but the firm also advises a handful of pension and profit-sharing plans.
-Clients are generally required to have a minimum account size of $5,000.
+Denver Wealth Management is a financial advisor firm based in Greenwood Village, Colorado, a suburb of Denver.
+The firm’s clients are mostly individuals and high-net-worth individuals, but the firm also advises a handful of pension and profit-sharing plans, as well as some corporations.
+Clients are generally required to have a minimum account size of $5,000 for the firm's managed service.

 The firm was founded in 2012 by two financial advisors from the firm Waddell & Reed.
 Today, Denver Wealth Management offers a range of services to its clients, including investment management, financial planning, retirement plans, estate plans and tax plans.